GetsuDer/PoetTextsImprover/README.md

 ##Testing
 Run 'make test'.
 If you want to add your own tests, put them into 'Testing' folder in next format:
 'testname.test' and 'testname.test.out'.

+## Documentation
+To see the whole documentation, download source code and run 'doxywizard Documentation/Config'